SMEA students find different ways to be active and involved at the University, College of the Environment, SMEA, and in the greater community.

 SMEA’s faculty value the students’ perspectives and want students to feel invested and involved, and not just in social activities.

-SMEA students have been members of faculty hiring committees and curriculum reviews and redesigns, and every year students serve as class representatives to the monthly faculty meetings to provide the students body’s voice to the faculty and to bring news and information back to the students.
+SMEA students have been members of faculty hiring committees, curriculum reviews and redesigns, curriculum committees, and admission committees.
+Every year students serve as class representatives to the monthly faculty meetings to provide the students body’s voice to the faculty and to bring news and information back to the students.

 SMEA, as a school, actively seeks out student participation in planning school events.

-Students are regularly involved in planning and carrying out the annual holiday party, Prospective Student Visit Day, and other events that arise such as alumni picnics.
+Students are regularly involved in planning and carrying out the annual holiday party, Admitted Student Visit Day, and other events that arise such as alumni picnics.

 Student Environmental Affairs Society (SEAS)